Kunull/Blog/blog/2024-07-08-retro-futuristic-websites.md

 tags: [CRT, Retro, Futuristic]
 ---

-It's not the usual topic of this blog, but one of my hobbies includes web design.
+It's not the usual topic of this blog, but one of my hobbies includes checking out cool websites.
 Here's a few that I absolutely love.
 As you will see, I have a thing for CRT, retro-futuristic websites.

 <!-- truncate -->